How External Links Can Improve and Increase Your Business?

 - Reciprocity – Most good websites, which are the only kind you should be linking to, have webmasters who regularly check to see who is linking to them.
-If you are providing content, products or services that will be useful to their readers, then it is possible those websites will link back to you at some point.
+If you are providing content, products, or services that will be useful to your readers, then it is possible those websites will link back to you at some point.

 Some of their readers could then become yours, and your customers, as well.
 Super SEO resource MOZ calls this “automatic outreach”.